themanyone/itcc/README.txt

  4 squared is 16
  crap> |

 Supply includes and libs on the command line.
-Crap is compatible with glib-2.0, plugins, etc. Test code without the compile step.
+You can link against glib-2.0, plugins, etc. Test code without the compile step.
 Add extra CFLAGS and args.
 It's all free.

  icrap $(pkg-config --cflags --libs glib-2.0) -std=c11 -g -Wall -- foo myargs crap> .l